precice/precice.github.io/README.md

 ## Further information

-If you would like to learn more about the preCICE documentation, a good start are the [documention of the documentation pages](https://precice.org/docs-meta-overview.html).
+If you would like to learn more about the preCICE documentation, a good start are the [documentation of the documentation pages](https://precice.org/docs-meta-overview.html).

 ## Common issues while building the site